We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 If your phone camera has these settings, here’s how you should set them:

 - Video Quality: Select the highest setting – Extra High or Superfine

 - Don’t use the 4K setting.
-You don’t need it for web videos
+Files are very big and you don’t need it for web videos

 3. POSITION YOUR SUBJECT FOR LIGHT, NOT BACKGROUND